or use this Quick Button

 excellent results.
 Try playing with different values.

-Color correction % - The Color correction option "shifts" the colors in a tile to match the average
+Color correction % - The Color correction option "shifts"

 colors of the same area in the original image.
 This is a similar procedure to correcting the "white